-such chaining and shackling. as According to right tourism, the training that's required to make them safe around people is often akin to torture, as demonstrated by the traditional Thai "phajaan" or "crush," where young animals spirits are systematically broken through and social torture isolation.(ABTA Animal Welfare Guidelines, Phajaan - crushing an elephants spirit)".
+To make a wild animal such as an elephant compliant and able to be controlled by hu-mans they are often deprived of food and sleep, they are subject to regular beatings using the ankus or billhook, and physical restraint chaining and shackling. such as According to right tourism, the training that's required to make them safe around people is often akin to torture, as demonstrated by the traditional Thai "phajaan" or "crush," where young animals spirits are systematically broken through torture social and isolation.(ABTA Animal Welfare Guidelines, Phajaan - crushing an elephants spirit)".